MoncefElMoatamid/TBL-post-processing-tool/README.md

 ## How to start
 - put all the scripts in the same directory
-- a "data" is given with an example of the files that need to be extracted from Fluent
+- a "data/" folder is given with an example of the files that need to be extracted from Fluent
 - You can run the script using the files in "data" to get familiar with the code

 ## Important information